jacksu/zeppelinhub-documentation/docs/zeppelin_integration.md

 Then copy your library into `lib` directory under your ZEPPELIN_HOME ( Zeppelin installation directory ).
 If you don't have `lib` folder, just create a new one.

 ## Add a new Zeppelin Insatnce and Generate a Token
 You need to register for a ZeppelinHub account to obtain a Token.
-If you don't have ZeppelinHub account, please read [Managing your ZeppelinHub Account](zeppelinhub_account.md) and sign up first.
+If you don't have ZeppelinHub account yet, please read [Managing your ZeppelinHub Account](zeppelinhub_account.md) and sign up first.
 After login, you can add **a new Zeppelin Instance**.

 <img src="../img/add_instance.png" width="30%" height="30%" style="box-shadow: 7px 7px 15px #999999;"/>